-Attorney General Nominee Visits Hill; Deputy Rosenstein To Leave After He's Confirmed
+Attorney General Nominee Visits Hill; Rosenstein's Exit Expected After Confirmation

 Grassley told reporters on Wednesday morning that Barr's experience — he served as attorney general under President George H.W.
 Bush — "ought to make his nomination very easy this time."

-If Barr's chances for confirmation appear strong, Democrats nonetheless are expected to question him sharply about the skepticism he has voiced about the Russia investigation.
+Democrats nonetheless are expected to question him sharply about the skepticism he has voiced about the Russia investigation.

 Barr submitted a memo to the Justice Department last year that argued the law doesn't support an inquiry into whether Trump may have obstructed justice if he tried to frustrate the Russia investigation.
-Barr also has criticized Mueller's office in the press.
+Barr also has criticized special counsel Robert Mueller's office in the press.

 "Barr must commit to supporting special counsel Mueller's investigation and allowing him to follow the facts," said Sen. Dianne Feinstein, D-Calif., the ranking member of the Judiciary Committee, when Barr's nomination was announced.
 "He must also commit to resisting political pressure placed on the Justice Department."

 Other Democrats on the panel may call for Barr to recuse himself outright from the Russia investigation, the way then-Attorney General Jeff Sessions did.
-His interim successor, acting Attorney General Matthew Whitaker, consulted with Justice Department officials but ultimately decided not to recuse himself.
+Sessions' interim successor, acting Attorney General Matthew Whitaker, consulted with Justice Department officials but ultimately decided not to recuse himself.

 Whitaker also was critical or skeptical about the special counsel investigation.
-Democrats in the House want to question him about how he's been dealing with the White House and Mueller's office.
+Democrats in the House want to question him about how he has been dealing with the White House and Mueller's office.

 End of the road for Rosenstein?